What is Separation in South Carolina?

 Custody, visitation and child support are always modifiable upon a showing of a substantial change in circumstances.
 See our section on those types of cases.

 But the property division and division of debts and waiver of alimony (if applicable) are all absolutely final when the court issues a Final Order of Separate Support and Maintenance.
-Therefore, this type of action can be just as important as a divorce.
+Therefore, this type of action can be just as important as divorce.

 Why should I ask for an Order of Separate Support and Maintenance?